magnetde/starlark-re/README.md

 If the regular expression pattern does not include any unsupported elements, it is preprocessed and then compiled with the default regex engine.
-The preprocessor will make necessary modifications to literals, ranges and character classes in the pattern so flags such as `re.UNICODE`, `re.IGNORECASE` or `re.ASCII` work exactly like expected.
+The preprocessor will make necessary modifications to literals, ranges and character classes in the pattern so matching with bytes or using flags such as `re.UNICODE`, `re.IGNORECASE` or `re.ASCII` works exactly like expected.

 In case that the regex pattern includes unsupported elements, the regex engine [regexp2.Regexp](https://pkg.go.dev/github.com/dlclark/regexp2), that supports all of these elements except for possessive repeat, is used instead.